Walter Reed hosts Hanukkah educational program

+Walter Reed hosted a Hanukkah educational program for patients, staff, and visitors on Dec.
+19 in the lobby of medical center’s America Building.

-Rabbi Randy Brown of Walter Reed’s Department of Pastoral Care and U.S. Navy CAPT (Dr.) Melissa Austin, Walter Reed director, lead an educational program, explaining the origins and purpose of Hanukkah and some of its traditions at the medical center on Dec.
-19.
+Rabbi Randy Brown of Walter Reed’s Department of Pastoral Care and U.S. Navy CAPT (Dr.) Melissa Austin, Walter Reed director, led the program, explaining the origins and purpose of Hanukkah and some of its traditions.
+They explained that Hanukkah is observed in remembrance of the Jewish people’s struggle for freedom.

 |Date Taken: